torchbox/tbxforms/README.md

     @staticmethod
     def conditional_fields_to_show_as_required() -> [str]:
+        # Non-required fields that should show as required to the user.
         return [
-            "email", # Include any fields that should show as required to the user.
+            "email",
         ]

     @property